Below is the Unisoft test probe access nets free calculator. Using

 Component Placement

-Spacing: The Unisoft software cross checks that proper spacing between
+Spacing: The Unisoft software cross-checks that proper spacing between

-unique reference
+for unique

-designators.
-This proper spacing
+reference designators.
+This spacing is

-soldering processes.
+processes.

 Test Probe Access